Grace0Hud/ScoreKeeper/README.md

 # ScoreKeeper
-An app to help users keep track of scores for card games Consists of four screens
+An app to help users keep track of scores for card games.
+Consists of five screens.
 1. Welcome screen - simple title screen with link to next screen
 2. New Game Screen - allows users to input the names of the players for the card game - also the option to specify a point cap
 3. Game Screen - allows users to click on buttons corresponding to those names to keep score for card games